syeda27/MonoRARP/README.md

     - see https://github.com/djp42/darkflow2
 * Need tensorflow/models/research/object_detection installed.
     - see https://github.com/tensorflow/models/tree/master/research/object_detection
+    - We currently use just the resnet101 faster RCNN trained on the Kitti dataset

 ## Running Guide
 * If all you want to do is run it, the only file you need to care about is run_risk_estimation.sh